joshuanunn/really-simple-dispersion/README.md

 ## Comparison to Webassembly (Wasm) version

-This project has also been implemented in Wasm (compiled from Rust) in order to compare performance, and will be published soon.
+This project has also been implemented in Wasm (compiled from Rust) in order to compare performance - see [https://github.com/joshuanunn/really-simple-dispersion-wasm](https://github.com/joshuanunn/really-simple-dispersion-wasm) for more information.

 ## Background